Mr. K never liked me much from the moment he hired me to be the summer maintenance lackey at his Ocean City, New Jersey hotel.

 Like I said, Mr. K never liked me much.
 But after that, every time he looked at me I couldn’t help but think he regarded me as a life form somewhere between a cockroach and a garden slug.

 How does God look upon his children whom he purchased with the blood of his Son?
 With delight or disgust?
 With pleasure or annoyance?
 Is he like the character from Jane Austen, “Mr. Darcy, who never looks at any woman but to see a blemish”?
 Does God never look upon us but to see our failures, shortcomings and sins?
 Zephaniah 3.17 says:

 The Lord your God is in your midst, a mighty one who will save;

 he will quiet you by his love;

 he will exult over you with loud singing.

-God rejoices over us, exults over us, jubilates, is elated over us.
-He doesn?t just tolerate us – he sings loud songs over us.
+God rejoices over us, exults over us, jubilates, and is elated over us because he sees his glorious Son in us.
+He doesn’t just tolerate us – he sings loud songs over us.
 Meditate on this wonderful truth this week and give thanks to our loving King.